KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Button by ptrbld](https://github.com/ptrbld/MMM-Button)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Button.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-Buttons by MarcLandis](https://github.com/MarcLandis/MMM-Buttons)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Buttons.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Bysykkel by JonasTriki](https://github.com/JonasTriki/MMM-Bysykkel)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-CalDAV by MMRIZE](https://github.com/MMRIZE/MMM-CalDAV)

-1. - I - No image found.
+1. Issue: No image found.

 ## [calendar_monthly by KirAsh4](https://github.com/KirAsh4/calendar_monthly/)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `calendar_monthly.js`: Replace it with `MagicMirror²`.